Feast of Corpus Christi: Catalonia

 In Catalonia, Corpus Christi is celebrated with the tradition of the dancing egg.
 There is evidence this tradition dates from the 16th century.

 The Patum de Berga is a popular and traditional festival that is celebrated each year in the Catalan city of Berga (Barcelona) during Corpus Christi.
 It consists of a series of "dances" (balls) by townspeople dressed as mystical and symbolical figures.
 The balls are marked by their solemnity and their ample use of fire and pyrotechnics.
 It was declared a Traditional Festival of National Interest by the Generalitat de Catalunya in 1983, and as a Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO in 2005.

+Galicia

+Like many other religious feasts in NW Spain, these celebrations are intermingled with pre-Catholic customs.
+As in Poland, there is some tradition of floral carpets in different towns, to the point that the Corpus Christi in Ponteareas (gl) is a Traditional Festival of International Interest since 2009, the carpet making being the reason for a town sisterhood with La Orotava (Tenerife).
+Other places of this time are the floral carpets of Ares or Festa da coca in Redondela or Betanzos (both named after the same mythological beast like in the Portuguese border town of Monção).

+Valencia

+The Corpus Christi procession in Valencia is one of the oldest on the Iberian Peninsula.
+The first procession was established on 4 June 1355 by the Bishop of Valencia, Hug de Fenollet, and by 1372 it had become an annual event.
+Known historically in Valencian as the Festa Grossa ("Great Festival"), it is considered the city's most important traditional celebration.
+The procession features the Rocas, eleven wooden triumphal floats dating from between 1373 and 1392, as well as traditional dances including the Dansa de la Moma.
+A miniature representation of the procession, comprising over 1,200 figures created by the Valencian craftsman Vicente Juliá ("Chauve"), is preserved at the L'Iber, Museum of Toy Soldiers in Valencia.